rossborchers/ProceduralTrees/README.md

 ![Seed](https://media.giphy.com/media/Q7Wf3iIPOP8y4xIRV5/giphy.gif)

 A naive implementation using text.
 Quite slow but easy to understand.
-It allows you to map characts to arbitrary behavior by extending `LSystem.Module` It's pretty extensible but has some performance issues.
+It allows you to map characters to arbitrary behavior by extending `LSystem.Module` It's pretty extensible but has some performance issues.

 ![Seed](https://media.giphy.com/media/f8PbJ8sqfWptR9b1Sq/giphy.gif)